alldaygzchen/typescript/readme.md

 ## Return a class in a class decorator

 - the return class will run only if it is initialize
-- extend something that can new() and return an instance containing name property
+- extend something that can new() [originalConstructor ] and return an instance that contains original property

 ```
 function WithTemplate(template: string, hookId: string) {